Lloyds Banking Group: HBOS Reading fraud

 Lloyds Banking Group has been criticised for failing to compensate, or even apologise to, victims of fraud perpetrated by employees of HBOS.
 LBG was accused of treating the whistle-blowers involved in the HBOS Reading fraud poorly.
 Customers Paul and Nikki Turner presented evidence of the fraud to the board but were ignored.
 Indeed, the bank tried to evict them from their home on twenty-two occasions.
 Sally Masterton was an accountant working for Lloyds who greatly assisted Thames Valley Police in their investigation of the fraud, codenamed Operation Hornet.
 She wrote a report on the fraud at the request of the bank, called Project Lord Turnbull.
 She subsequently left the bank and claimed constructive dismissal.

 Overdraft fees

 In January 2019, the Group was criticised by the Chair of the Business, Energy and Industrial Strategy Committee for changes to its overdraft fees policy.
 Rachel Reeves MP said of the changes that "While [they] might be legal, they are not within the spirit of the FCA's recommendations" to scrap overdraft fees and replace them with a single interest rate and that they would "increase the charges for the vast majority of customers".

+Motor finance litigation

+In March 2026, the Financial Times reported that Lloyds Banking Group faced a potential £66 million lawsuit brought by more than 30,000 consumers over alleged mis-selling of car finance agreements.
+The claim, led by law firm Courmacs Legal against the group’s Black Horse unit, relates to discretionary commission arrangements (DCAs), which were banned by the Financial Conduct Authority (FCA) in 2021 after concerns they incentivized higher interest rates without adequate disclosure to customers.

+The case forms part of a wider motor finance investigation in the United Kingdom, with the FCA preparing a redress scheme expected to result in billions of pounds in compensation across the industry.

+In April 2026, the Financial Times published that Lloyds will not launch a legal challenge against the UK's compensation scheme to consumers who were mis-sold the car finance agreements.